katerberg/9th-seed/README.md

 You will need `yarn` and `mysql` installed.

+You will need a database called `stlvrd` created in mysql which is accessibly by your user.

 ## Populating the Database

 To get data into the database (which assists or is required for many of the features of 9th Seed, run